 If a forfeit is reported by noon the prior day, the original game will be removed from the schedule, and if requested, a reschedule will be attempted.
 If a forfeit is reported after the deadline, the game will be forfeit as a reschedule will not be possible.
 Friday/Saturday/Sunday/Monday game reschedule requests must be reported by 12:00pm Thursday.

 Once your game is removed from the schedule it will be up to your opponents whether to take a win via forfeit or work with you on a reschedule.
 Please refer to the Conflict Resolution Policy for detailed information.

-If more cancellations occur than available rainout dates, schedules will be revised to accommodate the needed space for games.
+If more rainouts occur than rainout dates, schedules will be revised to accommodate the needed space for games.
 Teams are expected to be prepared to play as needed.
 If a team is unable to supply the minimum 7 players for a rescheduled game, the team must follow the Conflict Resolution Policy to attempt a reschedule.

 Standings of the leagues will be posted on the Schedules & Standings Opens in New Window page beginning the second week of league play.
 These standings will then be updated weekly.
 If the standings are incorrect, please email the League Coordinator with sport, age, division, date, time, field number, matchup, and score for the games in question.